Search

 It will be a noticeable impact for everyone, whether small businesses looking to find funds or large employers seeing their NI bill drastically increase.

-But there’s still time to prepare, and to do that you need to get to grips with what the increase will look like in practice in your budget.
+But there’s still time to prepare, and to do that you need to get to grips with what the new national insurance rates will look like in practice in your budget.

 What that looks like in practice is, of course, totally dependent on a lot of things; how many people you employ, your remuneration structures, your eligibility for the Employment Allowance, to name a few.

 What we can help with, though, is a few examples of what that will look like on an employee-by-employee basis for businesses not eligible for Employment Allowance.
-The below table shows how much more NI you’ll pay for an employee on £20,000, an employee on £40,000, and an employee on £60,000 each month:
+The below table shows how much more NI you’ll pay for an employee on £20,000, an employee on £40,000, and an employee on £60,000 each month, in line with the new National Insurance changes:

 Salary Tax Year Monthly NI-able Earnings Monthly Employer NI Monthly Increase